mirpag/Threat-Emulation-Course/threat-emulation/what-is-it.md

 Threat emulation will help you understand and be able to determine if your monitoring capabilities are able to pick up threat actor behaviors.

-You are going to eventually find this as part of your threat emulation and threat intelligence program.&#x20;
+You are likley to find threat emulation an ideal investment in your organization's overall security program.
+Also, it is good for continuous learning and professional development with emulating behiavors of threat actors.&#x20;

-This is not a workshop that you attend and then go off on your own to test in your own environment.
-Now, this is a program -a process- that I hope that you will learn to integrate into your organization.
+This is not a course to only read through.
+You want to engage by working through the threat emulation exercise at the end of the course.
+Threat emulation could become a **process** that I hope you will learn to integrate into your organization.